 It is recognized that the Company has on occasion offered work to bargaining unit members that is outside of their present contractual jurisdiction.
-The Company will pay a premium of \$3.45 per hour to individuals on staff prior to ratification date (January 31, 2011) and \$2.00 per hour to individuals hired after ratification date (January 31, 2011) for performing the following work, which is outside of present contractual jurisdiction.
+The Company will pay a premium of \$3.45 per hour to individuals on staff prior to January 31, 2011 and \$2.00 per hour to individuals hired after January 31, 2011 for performing the following work, which is outside of present contractual jurisdiction:

-Binning or skidding of pre-prints run off of our presses except skidding incidental to the insertion process, skidding of pre-packaged inserts intended for re-feeding, piling of EMC bundles and moving of skidded inserts.
+Skidding of pre-prints run off of our presses, skidding of pre-packaged inserts intended for re-feeding, piling of EMC bundles and moving of skidded inserts.